akc8012/clignore/README.md

 - Haven't done any testing on Windows or Mac.
 Should probably do that.
 - Need to determine the minimum version of rustc necessary to build (add to readme)
 - The error handling is pretty lazy.
 I'm just doing a bunch of `unwrap`s in `main`, so while errors are displayed to the user, they're not very pretty.
+- All the source files are hanging out at the root `src/` because I got confused by the module system.
+Ideally I'd like to figure this out and move things into folders.